-The use of outside agencies If, despite considerable, appropriate input and adaptations a pupil continues to make little or no progress in specific areas, an external specialist may be advised.
+The use of Outside Agencies

+If, despite considerable, appropriate input and adaptations a pupil continues to make little or no progress in specific areas, an external specialist may be advised.
 In this case, the School will ask parents to agree to their child being formally assessed by a specialist, for example, an Educational Psychologist or a Speech and Language Therapist.
 The parents can source their own specialist to carry out the recommended assessment or the School can recommend specialists.
 The cost of an assessment would be borne by the parents.

+Costs

-Costs 1:1 Specialist teaching is agreed with parents at the cost of £395 per term for an hour per week.
+Specialist teaching is agreed with parents at cost.
 Parents are required to give one month's notice should they wish to terminate a 1:1 session, otherwise they will continue until is agreed that they are no longer required.
 This will happen through a discussion with the SENDCO and the Specialist teacher.

-Educational, Health and Care Plans
+Educational, Health & Care Plans

 A child may be considered for an application for an Educational Health and Care Plan from the Local Authority (LA).
-The request may be made by the School, the parent, an outside agency or a health professional.
+The request may be made by the parent, an outside agency or a health professional, supported by the school.
 If an EHCP is granted, the pupil will have been recognised by the Local Authority as having significant and complex needs.
 The plan will include outcomes for the child that the School will use to develop tailored interventions and Annual Reviews.
 The School recognises the LA's responsibility in deciding to maintain, amend or cease an EHCP.
 If the LA refuses to carry out a needs assessment, the parents have the right of appeal to the First Tier Tribunal.
 Where a prospective pupil has an EHCP, we will consult the parents and, where appropriate, the LA to ensure that the provision specified in the EHCP can be delivered by the School.